 CPA FIRM TAX & ACCOUNTING GROUP DIRECTOR

-Our client is looking for a Director who will work closely with businesses and individuals to provide a superior experience to the diverse clientele that includes business owners, executives, entrepreneurs, and investors.
+SIMA is looking for a Director who will work closely with businesses and individuals to provide a superior experience to their diverse clientele that includes business owners, executives, entrepreneurs, and investors.
 The firm professionals identify and implement financial strategies to more effectively manage both business and personal finances for our clients.

 Initial qualifications that must be met: